 When constructing motors, it is essential that the magnetic components do not lose their magnetism even when heated up or exposed to other magnetic fields.
 Over the years, experimentalists have come up with ways to improve this "coercivity", e.g. by mixing other elements like dysprosium into the material.
 However, our theoretical understanding of coercivity is much more limited, not least because it involves physics on multiple length scales: from the quantum mechanics of electrons generating the magnetic order, to long range magnetic forces creating magnetic domains.

 In this DPhil project we will aim to improve our understanding of coercivity in rare earth magnets through computational modelling.
 The primary focus of our modelling will be on the atomic scale, using "first-principles" density-functional theory calculations.
 However, a key part of the project will be linking the results of these calculations to other, larger-scale computational models of magnetic materials performed by collaborators, so that we can simulate the processes which determine the coercivity.
 A second key part will be comparing the model’s predictions with experimental measurements.
 The calculations will involve the use of supercomputers, and there will be opportunities to participate in code development.
-Therefore, this project would suit a student with a strong background in solid-state physics who is interested in learning about different approaches to modelling magnetic materials.
+Therefore, this project would suit a student with a materials or physics background interested in learning about different approaches to modelling magnetic materials.